A Parents Guide to Selecting a Martial Arts School.

 • Watch a few classes to see if the Chief Instructors seem to genuinely like teaching, know the students’ names, use positive reinforcement, and maintain control of the classes while keeping it fun.

-• The Chief Instructors should be at least 2nd degree black belts.
+• The Chief Instructor should be at least a 2nd degree black belt.
 Beyond that, teaching style is more important than rank.
-Many 2nd and 3rd degree Chief Instructors have better teaching and communication skills than instructors who have much higher rank who are considered “masters” of martial arts.
+Many of our 2nd and 3rd degree Chief Instructors have better teaching and communication skills than instructors who have much higher rank who are considered “masters” of their martial art.

 • How important are the Chief Instructor’s competition history and trophies?
 An instructor’s personal martial arts accomplishments do not give any indication as to his/her teaching ability.
-It is more important that the instructors be able to communicate well with children and adults, be able to demonstrate proper technique, keep classes fun and interesting, and motivate students through positive teaching methods to develop self-confidence and achieve their goals.
+It is more important that the instructor is able to communicate well with children and adults, demonstrate proper technique, keep classes fun and interesting, and motivate students through positive teaching methods to develop self-confidence and achieve their goals.

 • Check to see if the Chief Instructor is affiliated with a national martial arts organization that provides on-going training and quality control.

 • Inquire about the number of classes that you or your child can attend each week.
 The more options you have, the better.
 Anything less than three times a week is too little.
 Make sure that the class times are flexible so that if a hectic week forces you to change your schedule you can still attend class.